-Yet, to that person in particular it affects their mental well-being.
+Yet, to some people, it affects their mental well-being and confidence.

-This is why I specialise in hair removal, being pale skin with dark hair, I understand the effects it can have on someone.
-When they feel they can’t go out or have to sit in a particular seat, so the light doesn’t shine on the hair and make it feel or look worse to them.
+This is why I specialise in hair removal; being pale skin with dark hair, I understand the effects it can have on someone.
+When they feel they can't go out or have to sit in a particular seat so the light doesn't shine on their hair or skin and make it feel or look worse to them.

-So, you’ve decided to get rid of some hair that you dislike, now the decision is how to get rid of it?
+So you've decided to eliminate some hair you dislike.
+Now the decision is how to get rid of it.

-These are all valid questions and you will read lots of pros and cons to all the different removal methods.
+These are all valid questions, and you will read many pros and cons of all the different removal methods.
 I have provided this guide for hair removal treatments.

 I hope this helps you to decide which is suitable for you and the area of hair you would like to disappear.